Contraction of surfaces in hyperbolic space and in sphere: Contracting flows in the sphere

 For $\a \in [\frac{1}{4},1]$, it is easy to check that $\mathcal{Z} \leq 0$.
-This means that the gradient term $Q_1$ in the evolution equation \eqref{6.3} is non-positive at the spatial maximum point of $G$.
-Applying the maximum principle, we conclude that $\max_{M_t}G(x,t)$ is monotone non-increasing along the flow \eqref{6.1} with $\a\in [\frac{1}{4},1]$. \end{proof} \begin{rem} The gradient term \eqref{s5:Q1-S} is same as the Euclidean case in \cite{Andrews-Chen2012}.
+This means that the gradient term $Q_1$ in the evolution equation \eqref{6.3} is non-positive at the spatial maximum point of $G$, and then the conclusion of Theorem \ref{theo-5.4} follows. \end{proof} \begin{rem} The gradient term in \eqref{6.3} is same as the Euclidean case in \cite{Andrews-Chen2012}.
 The computation in \cite{Andrews-Chen2012} is carried out using the Gauss map parametrization of the flow: The flow \eqref{6.1} in Euclidean space $\mathbb{R}^3$ is equivalent to a scalar parabolic equation on the sphere $\mathbb{S}^2$ for the support function of the evolving surfaces.
-Here we prove our estimate using the calculation on the evolving surfaces directly. \end{rem}
+Here we proved our estimate using the calculation on the evolving surfaces directly. \end{rem}

 \begin{cor} Let $M_t, t\in [0,T)$ be a smooth strictly convex solution of the flow \eqref{6.1} in $\mathbb{S}^3$, where $\a\in [1/2,1]$.
 There exists a constant $C>0$ depending only on $M_0$ and $\alpha$ such that